Bajaj Capital Markets Limited (BCML) is a company incorporated under the Indian Companies

 Customer/Investor/Client entering into an agreement related to availing of the Service

-offered by JTSL.
+offered by BCML.

 17. Customer/Investor/Client and others acknowledge that any warranty that is provided in